News

 New content experience image

-Our first initiative to join the Accessibility Lab is to utilize mixed reality (MR) technology, which plays back audio information linked to a specific location in space, to create an displays experience for people with visual impairments.
-This is new content production to support.
-A demonstration experiment for the general public is scheduled to be held at Miraikan on Sunday, December 17th.
+Our first initiative since joining the Accessibility Lab is the creation of new content to support the displays of visually impaired people, utilizing mixed reality (MR) technology that plays audio information linked to a specific location in space.
+A demonstration experiment for the general public is scheduled to take place at Miraikan on Sunday, December 17th.

-This content will be the first time that the audio experience service `` oto rea'', produced by our company with the technical cooperation of GATARI Co., Ltd. (hereinafter referred to as GATARI), will be used to support displays experiences for visually impaired people.
+For the first time, this content will utilize "oto rea," an acoustic experience service produced by our company with technical cooperation from GATARI Inc. (hereinafter "GATARI"), to support displays experience for visually impaired people.

-Targeting a part of the new permanent displays "Planetary Crisis" opened by Miraikan on November 22nd, users move according to the sound flowing from a glasses-shaped audio device according to their position and movements. .
-While listening to explanations of displays and how to experience it, you can touch the large line graph displays to get a feel for the rise in global average temperatures in recent years, and compare wooden balls of different sizes and weights to learn about carbon dioxide emissions by country and region.
-You can experience the difference in emissions.
-Sound production will also be performed in line with displays theme.
-Participants will be asked to complete a survey, which will be useful for future development.
-Through this content, we aim to test the possibilities of technology that will allow visually impaired people to view displays independently and enjoy a more fulfilling displays experience, with the aim of connecting this to future measures to improve accessibility.
+The event will cover a part of Miraikan's new permanent displays "Planetary Crisis," which was unveiled on November 22nd.
+Visitors will move around following the audio coming from a glasses-type audio device according to their position and movements.
+While listening to displays explanation and the experience method, visitors will be able to touch a large line graph displays to get a feel for the recent rise in the average global temperature, and experience the difference in carbon dioxide emissions by country and region by comparing wooden balls of different sizes and weights.
+Sound effects will also be produced according to the theme of displays.
+Participants will be asked to fill out a questionnaire, which will be used for future development.
+Through this content, we aim to test the possibilities of technology to enable visually impaired people to view displays independently and enjoy a more fulfilling displays experience, leading to future measures to improve accessibility.

-Joining the Accessibility Lab will be an effort to combine Miraikan's research and development knowledge of accessibility for visually impaired people with our creativity, and work together to research and develop ways to create spaces where everyone can enjoy their lives to the fullest.
-As part of our social good activities, we also concept design displays for socially vulnerable groups.
-In the future, we will work together to create an independent displays experience for visually impaired people.
+Joining the Accessibility Lab will combine Miraikan's knowledge of accessibility research and development for the visually impaired with our creativity to jointly research and develop spaces where everyone can enjoy a rich experience.
+As part of our social good activities, we are also working on displays concept design for the socially vulnerable.
+In the future, we will work together to realize an independent displays experience for the visually impaired.

 1. About Miraikan Accessibility Lab